|Guide||♦||14 Triplogs||1 Topic|

-Many wildlife species make their home in this area including mule deer, elk, porcupine and black bear for which the trail is distinctly named after.
+Many wildlife species make their home in this area including mule deer, elk, porcupine, and black bear for which the trail is distinctly named after.
 In addition, red-tailed hawks, raven and the occasional turkey vulture will dazzle you with their aerial acrobats.
 Please remember to minimize your impacts on wildlife by viewing from a distance, keeping your dog(s) on a leash and limiting noise levels to a minimum.

-Trail Etiquette: Please remember that you share the trail with other users and that trail courtesy and safety is your responsibility.
-Be sure to observe all rules and regulations, stay on designated trail, and minimize your impacts by not trampling vegetation and avoiding muddy areas.
+Trail Etiquette: Please remember that you share the trail with other users and that trail courtesy and safety are your responsibility.
+Be sure to observe all rules and regulations, stay on the designated trail, and minimize your impacts by not trampling vegetation and avoiding muddy areas.
 Also, hikers and mountain bikers should yield the trail to equestrians, and mountain bikers should yield the trail to hikers.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.